skzkesh/linear_regression_for_ultrasound_images/README.md

 - Optimizer: Adam (provides adaptive learning rates and efficient optimization
 - Scheduler: ReduceLROnPlateau (reduces the learning rate when the model stops improving)
 - Early Stopping: A regularization technique that prevents overfitting by halting training before the model memorizes irrelevant patterns and noise.
 Early stopping also helps identify optimal epochs and avoids unnecessary training.

+## Challenges + Reflection
+In the linear_regression.py file, we aim to train a deep learning model that can accurately predict the angle value of the carotid artery based on images.
+However, accurately detecting angles poses a challenge, as similar images may exhibit different angles due to rotation.
+Therefore, our model is designed to classify detections with a 25-degree offset as true.
+This approximation is acceptable as we intend to guide users on whether to rotate left or right.

+The performance of the machine learning model is influenced by several factors, including the quality of the data, hyperparameters, and the training process.
+Initially, the model's accuracy was moderately low, hovering around 50%.
+This indicated a weak correlation between the images and the angle predictions.
+To address this issue, we conducted multiple training sessions while adjusting hyperparameters such as the number of epochs, learning rate, and patience.
+Despite these efforts, we observed that the accuracy did not improve significantly, peaking at only 71%.

+Upon further analysis of our dataset, we discovered inconsistencies; for example, two images with a similar tilt, such as a slight tilt to the right, could correspond to vastly different angles, like -5 and 19 degrees.
+This inconsistency has contributed to the model's confusion between different predictions.
+With properly curated data, we believe the model can achieve better accuracy through tuning and optimization.